DeadlyHunt3r/Blood-Arsenal-Reawakened/README.md

     Install Minecraft Forge (recommended version 1.16.5-36.2.34 or newer)

-    Install the Blood Magic mod (version 3.0.0 or compatible)
+    Install the Blood Magic mod (version 3.0.0 or newer)

     Copy the Blood Arsenal Reawakened mod into the mods folder of your Minecraft installation directory